Heroku Teams

 Heroku Teams is simple, effective support for small to medium groups building important projects.

-Any Heroku user can create a Team directly from the context switcher menu in Dashboard, where your Teams and Personal apps can be found.
-(If you are a member of any Heroku Enterprise Teams, they will be listed here as well).
+Any Heroku user can create a Team directly from the context switcher menu in the Dashboard, where you can find your Teams and Personal apps.
+If you’re a member of any Heroku Enterprise Teams, they’re listed here as well.

-The credit card for a given team will be used to pay for all team-owned resources.
-You may use a different credit card for each team, if you wish.
+The credit card for a given team is used to pay for all team-owned resources.
+You can use a different credit card for each team.

-When set-up is complete, you and any invited team members will see your new team listed in the Teams menu within the context switcher.
-Navigating to a team will take you the app list for that team and if this is a new team some initial actions you can take will also be displayed.
+When setup is complete, you and any invited team members can see your new team listed in the Teams menu within the context switcher.
+Navigating to a team takes you to the app list for that team.
+If this team is new, some initial actions you can take are also displayed.

-Team-owned dynos, add-ons, and other services are charged at the normal rate.
+Team-owned dynos, add-ons, and other services are charged at the normal rate prorated to the second.

-Eco dynos, which are available for personal apps, are not available to Teams.
+Eco dynos, which are available for personal apps, aren’t available to Teams.

-Each Heroku account can create up to 5 Teams.
+Each Heroku account can create up to five Teams.
 Each Team can have up to 25 members.
-Team administrators who hit these limits and want to inquire about options should contact Heroku Sales.
+Contact Heroku Sales, if you hit these limits and want to inquire about options.

-Heroku Teams provides simplified “Static Permissions” on apps owned by the team.
+Heroku Teams provides simplified “Static Permissions” on apps that the team owns.

 Static Permissions are pre-grouped and fixed to provide for three roles: admin, member, and collaborator.